 Instead, companies need to recognise that financial rewards are not a catch-all and that employees in the new world of work have developed an open, flexible attitudes to their relationship with employers.

-by Ruwayne Kock and Kent McNamara
+by Ruwayne Kock and Dr Kent McNamara

-Ruwayne Kock and Dr. Kent McNamara conducted a national survey to determine the current levels of employee engagement within South African organisations.
+The authors conducted a national survey to determine the current levels of employee engagement within South African organisations.
 The findings form part of a pilot employee engagement survey.
 In this article, they share seven practical ways of helping you to engage young graduates within your organisation.

-by Ruwayne Kock and Kent McNamara
+by Ruwayne Kock and Dr Kent McNamara

 Given South Africa’s social and economic development challenges, general human resources management (HRM) practices may not be adequate to address the challenges of transformation and executing the expected developmental role.